mj-xmr/SolOptXMR/README.md

 # Further documentation
 - [safety](docs/safety.md): how to handle electrical systems safely.
 Tell me, that you "read and understood it", and I can sleep fine.
-- [economy](docs/economy.md): my economy views and the resulting dynamics tailored to production of electricity & mining crypto.
 - [config](docs/config.md): how to configure your instance of the project
+- [use cases](docs/use-cases.md): lists various ways of interacting with the software
 - [ocr](docs/ocr.md): deeper instructions on how to use and extend the OCR capabilities
 - [automation](docs/automation.md): how to automate the system
 - [testing](docs/testing.md): all about testing and a visual demo of special corner cases
+- [economy](docs/economy.md): my economy views and the resulting dynamics tailored to production of electricity & mining crypto.
 - [archive](docs/web-archive): crucial documents gathered from various sites, that deliver expert knowledge

 # Screenshots